 Bethlehem Smallholding Free State.
 First of all, in the heart of the Eastern Free State.
-In the fertile valleys created by the Maluti Mountains.
-Hence, lies a beautiful dual purpose piece of vacant land, near the town of Bethlehem.
+In a fertile valley created by the Maluti Mountains.
+Lies a beautiful dual-purpose piece of vacant land, near the town of Bethlehem.
 Likewise, the name Bethlehem’ meaning ‘house of bread’.
 Due to early farmers found, that wheat flourished in the valley. – Also, today, this area produces 65% of South Africa’s wheat production.
-Above all, the area is scenic and beautiful.
-With many surrounding nature reserves — Even more, only 34 Km from the tourist paradise of Clarens.
+Above all, the country-side is scenic and beautiful with many surrounding nature reserves — Even more, only 34 Km from the tourist paradise of Clarens.

 Bethlehem Smallholding Free State

-It’s described as “dual purpose” used as a private residential or mini-game farm.
-Townhouses could also be an option without such a development encroaching on one’s privacy.
-The property is completely game-fenced with two access gates.
+Described as “dual-purpose” and presently used as a private residential or mini-game farm.
+Townhouses could also be an option without such a development infringing on one’s privacy.
+The property is wholly game-fenced with two access gates.
 Magnificent views over the valley containing the Sol Plaaitjie dam, ‘before the Saulspoort’.
-This is the first dam into which water from the Lesotho Highlands Water project flows.
+The first dam into which water from the Lesotho Highlands Water project flows.
 This water is distant to the Vaal Dam.
 It then flows into the Liebenbergsvlei River.
 Access to this water ensures that Bethlehem will never run dry.

-The properties situated on a hillside.
-Elongated, the top section is level and it then drops quite steep to the bottom fence.
-Eskom lines traverse the property and there is a meter near the side of the property.
+The small-holding is on a hillside.
+Elongated, the top section is level, and it then drops quite steep to the bottom fence.
+Eskom lines traverse the property, and there is a meter near the side of the property.
 Water comes from a windmill near the top of a hill.
 There is also a fountain about a third of the way down, which provides about 500 litres/hour.
-A borehole just outside the property provides strong water to two neighbours.
+A borehole just outside the property offers reliable water to two neighbours.
 Effective use of water could emanate from here or a separate borehole sunk on the same ridge.